ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Abstract
 The implementation requires official assistance to design visual operation interfaces.
-The goal is to make view source code from the UI department directly usable by IT developers, including visually designed animations.
+The goal is to make view source code from the UI department directly usable by IT developers, including visually designed animations, which corresponding to a new imperative multiplatform UI system.
 If this could be implemented, it could reduce most code as well as negotiations between UI and IT developers, which is revolutionary without doubt.
 {{< hint info >}}
 Many expected effects are explained with abstract words.
 Hope you to be patient.
 {{< /hint >}}